-To avoid personal injury and property damage, it is advised to take extra precautions when lifting or moving the boat for storage.
+To avoid personal injury and property damage, it is advised to take extra precautions when lifting or moving your boat for storage.
 Grady-White Boats are equipped with stern lifting eyes and a bow towing eye.
 These eyes are provided for moving and temporary lifting.
 For permanent lifting, you will need to have or add a bow lifting ring option.
+Use slings for lifting your 300 Marlin, 330 Express, or 360 Express.
 Eyes should be inspected regularly to insure structural integrity.